2600hz/kazoo/applications/crossbar/doc/ref/limits.md

 #### Schema

+Limit an account's ability to place concurrent calls using flat rate trunks

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `allow_prepay` | Determines if the account would like to allow per-minute calls if they have credit | `boolean` | `true` | `false`